serverless/serverless-google-cloudfunctions/MIGRATION_GUIDE.md

   },
 ```

-There are at least two options to upgrade the exisingt cloud function that deploy via google api v1beta.
+There are two options to upgrade the exising cloud functions that deploy via _serverless-google-cloudfunctions v2_ (google api v1beta).

 ### Option 1